 VA’s Ionizing Radiation Registry health exam alerts Veterans to possible long-term health problems that may be related to ionizing radiation exposure during their military service.
 The registry data helps VA understand and respond to these health problems more effectively.

-Contact your local VA Environmental Health Coordinator about getting an Ionizing Radiation Registry health exam.
+Contact the Veterans Exposure Team-Health Outcomes Military Exposures (VET-HOME) about getting an Ionizing Radiation Registry health exam.

 About the Ionizing Radiation Registry health exam